 Hype Can Even Kill The Best Tech

 As I mentioned above, hype can be a very dangerous thing.
 Products and technologies can fail to deliver on expected promises, or promises can be exaggerated beyond reality due to hype.
-Take a look at chatbots, AI and machine learning — specifically for UC and Call Center Software.
+Take a look at chatbots, AI and machine learning — specifically for Unified Communications and Call Center Software.